 You can read the full article here.

-We may reject, with reasonable severity, that promoting correctly interpreted statistical tests is the real goal of the most powerful leaders of the movement to Stop Statistical Tests.
+We may reject, with reasonable severity, the supposition that promoting correctly interpreted statistical tests is the real goal of the most powerful leaders of the movement to Stop Statistical Tests.
 The goal is just to stop (error) statistical tests altogether.[iv]
 That today’s CI leaders advance this goal is especially unwarranted and self-defeating, in that confidence intervals are just inversions of N-P tests, and were developed at the same time by the same man (Neyman) who developed (with E. Pearson) the theory of error statistical tests.
 See this recent post.

 Reader: I’ve placed on draft a number of posts while traveling in England over the past week, but haven’t had the chance to read them over, or find pictures for them.
 This will soon change, so stay tuned!